Q: What if I had the test before and could not drink the whole thing?

 Q: How close to the procedure can I eat or drink anything?A:

-You cannot eat anything solid for at least 8 hours prior to the procedure (for an EGD), and breakfast the day before a colonoscopy.
+You cannot eat anything solid for at least 8 hours prior to the procedure (for an EGD), and only a light, low fiber breakfast the day before a colonoscopy.
 You can have clear liquids (including the prep) up to 4 hours prior to the procedure.
-You can take an essential oral medication with a small sip of water up to 2 hours before the procedure.
+You can take an essential oral medication with a small sip of water up to 3 hours before the procedure.
 Nothing else, not even gum, is allowed before the procedure.

 Q: What if I throw up drinking the prep?A: